robertwenquan/nyu-course-assignment/big-data-analytics/documentstore-vs-relational/README.md

 The following experimental analysis is based on the MySQL and MongoDB instances sponsored by IBM.

-Here is the basic hardware configuration of those two hosts Host   IP Address     CPU                     Memory                  Disk
+Here is the basic hardware configuration of those two database hosts:

+Host   IP Address     CPU                     Memory                  Disk
 -------------------------------------------------------------------------------------------
 mysql  174.79.32.150  POWER7 3.3 GHz 80 lcpu  30 GB                   1000 GB